GoogleCloudPlatform/emblem/CONTRIBUTING.md

   have the `do not merge` label, or a label containing the word "`needs`".
 * *[auto-label](/.github/workflows/auto-label.yml)*: Adds PR labels based on PR title and changed files

-## Decision Records for Significant Changes

-Significant changes to the architecture, developer experience, or dependencies involve making critical decisions about future design needs.

-As the project evolves, we want to capture the context of these key decisions to facilitate future engineering.
-Please [add a decision record](docs/decisions) to your pull request.

 ## Automate Toil